Dad Ran a Sex Cult Out of Daughter’s Sarah Lawrence Dorm, Feds Say

-The father of a former student at Sarah Lawrence College has been charged with running a sex cult out of his daughter’s dorm room for nearly a decade, authorities said Tuesday.
+The father of a former student at Sarah Lawrence College has been charged with starting a sex cult in his daughter’s dorm room, eventually forcing one woman into prostitution and holding a knife to another victim’s throat until he confessed to a crime he didn’t do, authorities said Tuesday.

-Lawrence Ray, 60, faces several charges, including sex trafficking, extortion, and forced labor for allegedly subjecting “his victims to sexual and psychological manipulation and physical abuse,” and laundering about $1 million from one victim under the guise of self-help.
+Lawrence Ray, 60, faces nine federal charges, including sex trafficking, extortion, and forced for allegedly subjecting “his victims to sexual and psychological manipulation and physical abuse,” and laundering about $1 million from five different victims under the guise of self-help.
+One of the victims, identified in the indictment as Female Victim-2, was present at his New Jersey residence at the time of his arrest, authorities said.

-Ray “targeted a group of college students and others for indoctrination and criminal exploitation,” according to the indictment filed in the U.S. Southern District of New York.
+Beginning in 2010, prosecutors allege Ray “targeted a group of college students and others for indoctrination and criminal exploitation,” using “fear, violence and coercion” to commit “unspeakable abuse,” Geoffrey Berman, U.S. Attorney for the Southern District of New York, said during a Tuesday press conference.

+“If you’re not angry, you don’t have a soul,” William Sweeney Jr., assistant director-in-charge of the FBI in New York, added.

 During the “therapy” sessions, the 60-year-old learned “intimate details about their private lives, vulnerabilities, and mental health struggles under the pretense of helping them.
 Ray alienated several of the victims from their parents and convinced several of the victims that they were ‘broken’ and in need of fixing by Ray,” the indictment states.